wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-example.md

 2. Provide the API name as `jiraAPI` and the API context as `/jira`.
 You can go to the source view of the XML configuration file of the API and copy the following configuration.

-You can find the complete API XML configuration below.

 ```
 <?xml version="1.0" encoding="UTF-8"?>